dinarly/Story/README.md

 All of a sudden there was another whizzing — popping sound.

-As if by magic a line appeared onto the graph.
+As if by magic a line appeared on the graph.

 Ai explained: “This graph shows the Activation Function known as the Threshold function.”